shihabuddinbuet/beam-example/README.md

 for data processing.

 ## Getting Started
-If you are not familar with apache beam, first gather some knowledge before going through the project.
-Here is the way how to start:
+If you are new and looking for how to start using apache beam for data processing, then you are at the right place to begin.
+Here is the way how to begin:

 ### Prerequisite
 1. Java sdk >=8